hbapte/dentrw-alx/README.md

 Special thanks to the AlX Graduation program for providing the opportunity to showcase my skills and knowledge through this project.

+## Room for Improvement

+- **Enhanced User Experience:** Continuously gather user feedback and implement improvements to enhance the overall user experience and usability of the website.

+- **Expand Feature Set:** Explore additional features that can benefit the dental clinic and its patients, such as an online payment system or integration with electronic health records.

+If you have any suggestions or ideas for improving DentRW, please don't hesitate to reach out or contribute to the project.

 ## Contact

 For any inquiries or further information about DentRW, please reach out to me: